Biography

 Megan Hollingsworth, MS

-Meg is a writer with an interdisciplinary education in applied health science and environmental studies.
+Meg is a writer with an interdisciplinary education in community health and environmental studies.
 She is currently an East West Psychology doctoral student at California Institute of Integral Studies.
 Her work is deeply influenced by her Quaker upbringing, Engaged Buddhism, and faith in essential goodness.
-In 2012, Meg initiated the creative spiritual practice Extinction Witness to express and support complicated disenfranchised grief that she has experienced since first studying global health and environmental science in the mid-1990s.
+She enjoys playing haiku on purpose.

 Quakers (Religious Society of Friends)